Taielmolina01/gin-nextjs-template/README.md

 - Users management
 - JWT Authentication (with admind & user roles)
-- Dashboard to see all users
+- Admin dashboard to see all users